Conductive hearing loss: Tympanometry

-Tympanometry, or acoustic immitance testing, is a simple objective test of the ability of the middle ear to transmit sound waves from the outer ear to the middle ear and to the inner ear.
+Tympanometry, or acoustic impedance testing, is a simple objective test of the ability of the middle ear to transmit sound waves from the outer ear to the middle ear and to the inner ear.
 This test is usually abnormal with conductive hearing loss.
-A type B tympanogram reveals a flat response, due to fluid in the middle ear (otitis media), or an eardrum perforation.
+A type B tympanogram reveals a flat response, due to fluid in the middle ear (otitis media) or an eardrum perforation.
 A type C tympanogram indicates negative middle ear pressure, which is commonly seen in eustachian tube dysfunction.
-A type As tympanogram indicates a shallow compliance of the middle ear, which is commonly seen in otosclerosis.
+A type A tympanogram indicates a shallow compliance of the middle ear, which is commonly seen in otosclerosis.

 Audiometry

 Pure tone audiometry, a standardized hearing test over a set of frequencies from 250 Hz to 8000 Hz, may be conducted by a medical doctor, audiologist or audiometrist, with the result plotted separately for each ear on an audiogram.
-The shape of the plot reveals the degree and nature of hearing loss, distinguishing conductive hearing loss from other kinds of hearing loss.
+The shape of the plot reveals the degree and nature of hearing loss, distinguishing conductive hearing loss from other forms.
 A conductive hearing loss is characterized by a difference of at least 15 decibels between the air conduction threshold and bone conduction threshold at the same frequency.
-On an audiogram, the "x" represents responses in the left ear at each frequency, while the "o" represents responses in right ear at each frequency.
+On an audiogram, the "x" represents responses in the left ear at each frequency, while the "o" represents responses in the right ear at each frequency.

 CT scan

-Most causes of conductive hearing loss can be identified by examination but if it is important to image the bones of the middle ear or inner ear then a CT scan is required.
-CT scan is useful in cases of congenital conductive hearing loss, chronic suppurative otitis media or cholesteatoma, ossicular damage or discontinuity, otosclerosis and third window dehiscence.
+Most causes of CHL can be identified by physical examination, but if it is important to image the bones of the middle ear or inner ear, then a CT scan is required.
+A CT scan is useful in cases of congenital conductive hearing loss, chronic suppurative otitis media or cholesteatoma, ossicular damage or discontinuity, otosclerosis, and third window dehiscence.
 Specific MRI scans can be used to identify cholesteatoma.

 Management

 Management falls into three modalities: surgical treatment, pharmaceutical treatment, and supportive, depending on the nature and location of the specific cause.

 In cases of infection, antibiotics or antifungal medications are an option.
-Some conditions are amenable to surgical intervention such as middle ear fluid, cholesteatoma, and otosclerosis.
+Some conditions are amenable to surgical intervention, such as middle ear fluid, cholesteatoma, and otosclerosis.
 If conductive hearing loss is due to head trauma, surgical repair is an option.
+In either of these cases, some examples of surgical interventions could include an ossiculoplasty, which reconstructs or replaces the bones in the middle ear, or a stapedectomy, which replaces a small bone in the middle ear called the stape.
 If absence or deformation of ear structures cannot be corrected, or if the patient declines surgery, hearing aids which amplify sounds are a possible treatment option.
-Bone conduction hearing aids are useful as these deliver sound directly, through bone, to the cochlea or organ of hearing bypassing the pathology.
-These can be on a soft or hard headband or can be inserted surgically, a bone anchored hearing aid, of which there are several types.
+Bone conduction hearing aids are useful as they deliver sound directly, through bone, to the cochlea or organ of hearing, bypassing the pathology.
+These can be on a soft or hard headbands or can include surgical implantation.
+Some modern implants connect to the mastoid and transmit sound electromagnetically, while others use a combination of adhesives and snap-on attachments to the mastoid, where the adhesive is responsible for conducting the sound.
 Conventional air conduction hearing aids can also be used.